Pomax/node-flickrapi/README.md

 (and sets and collections) using a default styling based on the old Flickr look, but as open source so you can change the look and feel however you like.

+# Compiling the client-side library

+You can run the `node compile` command to (re)generate a flickrapi.js client-side library, in the `browser` directory.
+This generates a sparse library that will not tell you what's wrong when things go wrong, and won't check whether or not the arguments you're passing fulfill the method requirements.

+If you need this information, `node compile dev` will generate a flickrapi.dev.js library that has all the information needed while developing.
+Simply replace this with the flickrapi.js library in production.

+Note that `node compile` (with or without `dev`) will also generate a minified library.
+For dev work, there's not much point in using this, but for production the size reduction that the minified version brings is probably worth it.